-The services provided by the managers are subject to a Service Level Agreement (SLA) which forms part of, and is subject to, the Management Agreement.
-The SLA sets out the key performance indicators (KPI's) for Standard Club's success, including tonnage, premium income, free reserves, underwriting result, investment result, financial ratios, member satisfaction, and implementation of the business plan.
+The outsourced services provided to Standard Club by Charles Taylor are subject to a Long-Term Services agreement ("LTSA") which forms part of, and is subject to, the Management Agreement.
+A Service Level Agreement ("SLA") sets out the key performance indicators (KPI's) for Standard Club's success, including tonnage, premium income, free reserves, underwriting result, investment result, financial ratios, member satisfaction, and implementation of the business plan.